diegolayar/Calculator/README.md

 Parenthesis can be used to group expressions, and when there is no multiplication sign between a number and a starting parenthesis the app handles the  multiplication.

-### History of Calculations
+### Real Time History of Calculations

 On the right side of the screen, users can see in real time the last 10 calculations made by any other user.
+New calculations will appear as soon as another user makes them, without the need to reload the page.

 ## To Run Locally: